Rokasl/CS408_project/report/source/08_chapter_1.md

 ## Background

 Functional languages are evolving and constantly changing in order to adapt to innovations and the ever-changing needs of software engineering.
-Stemming from this, the concept of Frank language was created by Prof. Conor McBride and Prof. Sam Lindley, followed by its implementation named “Frank” and the more recent release - “Frankjnr”.
+Stemming from this, the concept of Frank language was created by Dr. Conor McBride and Dr. Sam Lindley, followed by its implementation named “Frank” and the more recent release - “Frankjnr”.

 “Frank”is a strongly typed, strict functional programming language designed around Plotkin and Pretnar’s effect handler abstraction, strongly influenced by [@Plotkin5],